The Sandbox (SAND) Price Reaches $0.85 on Exchanges

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.

-The Sandbox launched on October 29th, 2019.
-The Sandbox’s total supply is 3,000,000,000 coins and its circulating supply is 1,499,470,108 coins.
+The Sandbox’s launch date was October 29th, 2019.
+The Sandbox’s total supply is 3,000,000,000 coins.
+The Sandbox’s official message board is medium.com/sandbox-game.
+The Sandbox’s official website is www.sandbox.game/en.
 The Sandbox’s official Twitter account is @TheSandboxGame and its Facebook page is accessible here.
-The official website for The Sandbox is www.sandbox.game/en.
-The Sandbox’s official message board is medium.com/sandbox-game.

 Buying and Selling The Sandbox

-It is usually not possible to buy alternative cryptocurrencies such as The Sandbox directly using US dollars.
-Investors seeking to trade The Sandbox should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as The Sandbox directly using U.S. dollars.
+Investors seeking to acquire The Sandbox should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy The Sandbox using one of the exchanges listed above.

 Receive News & Updates for The Sandbox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Sandbox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.